 This statement relates to the privacy practices of our website.
 Any external links to other websites are clearly identifiable as such.
 Some technical terms used in this statement are explained at the end of this page.
 Dublin Plein Air fully respects your right to privacy, and will not collect any personal information about you on this website without your clear permission.
-Any personal information which you volunteer to Dublin Plein Air will not be share or sold to any third party.
+Any personal information which you volunteer to Dublin Plein Air will not be shared or sold to any third party.
 At any point you can ask to unsubscribe from our communications or have your information deleted from our database.
 This can be done by contacting us HERE

 What are Cookies?